utiasSTARS/ROB498-flight/instructions/hardware/orange_cube_plus.md

 ### Sensors

-Navigate to **Vehicle Setup/Sensors**.
+This should already be done as a part of the [Getting Started](../guides/getting_started_setup.md) procedure.
+If not, then please navigate to **Vehicle Setup/Sensors**.
 Follow the instructions for calibrating the **Compass**, **Gyroscope**, **Accelerometer**, and **Level Horizon** modules by clicking on each tab in order.

 ### Flight Modes

-Navigate to **Vehicle Setup/Flight Modes**.
+This should already be done as a part of the [Getting Started](../guides/getting_started_setup.md) procedure.
+If not, bavigate to **Vehicle Setup/Flight Modes**.
 After completing the radio controller setup, you can bind specific hardware switches on the handheld RC (denoted as "channels" in QGroundControl) to specific actions.
 While you will be flying your drone in this course using commands sent from the Jetson Nano, it is useful for safety purposes to enable flight using the RC.

 We recommend that you bind **Arm Switch Channel** (which readies the motors for use), **Emergency Kill Switch Channel** (which cuts power to the motors), and **Offboard Switch Channel** (which toggles control from the Jetson) to easily-accessible switches.